Set up automatic enrollment for Windows devices

 - A corporate-owned device joins to your Microsoft Entra ID.

-Sign in to the Azure portal, and select Microsoft Entra ID > Mobility (MDM and MAM) > Microsoft Intune.
+Go to Microsoft Entra ID > Mobility (MDM and WIP).

 Configure MDM User scope.
 Specify which users' devices should be managed by Microsoft Intune.
 These Windows 10 devices can automatically enroll for management with Microsoft Intune.